 My husband left for basic at Fort Leonard Wood 5 weeks ago.
-A couple of weeks ago he told me that during processing he purchased the graduation photo package and a t-shirt with his photo on it for me during processing.
+A couple of weeks ago, he told me that he purchased the graduation photo package and a t-shirt with his photo on it for me during processing.

 Pinning at Graduation

 When my husband graduated, most soldiers had several people there with them for the pinning.
-There really wasn’t a limit.
+There wasn’t a limit.
 Of course, there’s nothing to say that one graduation will be exactly like the next.

 When he graduated from RIP, I pinned his scroll on him.
-At all three of those experiences, they never said only one person can participate.
+In all three of those experiences, they never said only one person could participate.

 Good luck with dealing with the in-laws!